-As a fundamental long term investor, I do not worry about operators being active in a stock, until the time I am convinced that company has a good business and is improving its operating performance.
+As a fundamental long term investor, I do not worry about operators being active in stock, until the time I am convinced that the company has a good business and is improving its operating performance.

 Read: When to Sell a Stock